To create interesting images, we can use compositional techniques in our scenes.

 When we look at balance in photography, we talk about formal and informal techniques.
 According to this approach, symmetrical balance is formal, whereas asymmetrical balance is informal.

 Radial balance is a form of symmetrical balance where elements within an image radiate outwards from a central point.
 This way, they create an even pattern, adding depth and visual movement to the picture.
-It can help bring the viewer’s eyes to a subject placed in the centre.
+It can help bring the viewer’s eyes to a subject placed in the center.

 It can occur naturally or can be created using photographic manipulation.
 Typical examples would include flowers with their petals radiating outward, or a lizard’s tail curling up.